 TJ Brodie may be an unassuming name on this list but he has been productive.

-Brodie ranks 5th overall on the Flames’ franchise list in games played (605), 5th in assists (214) and 5th in points (259).
-He also has 45 career goals, good for 8th all-time among Calgary defensemen.
+Brodie ranks fourth overall on the Flames’ franchise defense roster in games played (634), fifth in assists (218) and fifth in points (266).
+He also had 48 goals with the Flames, good for eighth all-time among Calgary defensemen.

 Paul covers the Calgary Flames, the Ottawa Senators and the OHL’s Ottawa 67s for The Hockey Writers (THW).
 He also hosts the Flames Faceoff show for THW’s Podcast Network.